 About

-Nicole is an internationally exhibited and award-winning artist whose work has been showcased in Vogue, New York Fashion Week, the Museum of Fine Arts in St. Petersburg, Florida, and the Telfair Museum in Savannah, Georgia, along with other curated exhibitions throughout the United States and abroad.
-Her work is also held in the permanent collections of Clemson University’s Center for Human Genetics, the University of Chicago’s Department of Human Genetics, Boston Children’s Hospital, the Greenwood Genetic Center, and The Medical University of South Carolina.
+An internationally exhibited and award-winning artist, Shannon’s work has been featured in Vogue, New York Fashion Week, the Museum of Fine Arts in St. Petersburg, Florida, and the Telfair Museum in Savannah, Georgia, among other curated exhibitions in the United States and abroad.
+Her work is held in permanent collections including Clemson University’s Center for Human Genetics, the University of Chicago’s Department of Human Genetics, Boston Children’s Hospital, the Greenwood Genetic Center, and the Medical University of South Carolina.
+She studied art and design at SUNY New Paltz and the Savannah College of Art and Design.

 Connect with Nicole